-Mr. Pereira reminisces about growing up in Niumalu and portrays a picture of how rural life was like during that time
+Mr. Pereira reminisces about growing up in Niumalu and portrays a picture of how rural life was like during that time:

 We didn't have our electricity until probably after the war-1945 or 1946.
 We didn't have electricity before that so my mom used kerosene for cooking.
 Mom was good at making bread.
 Home-made bread.
 I used to sell it to the Hawaiians for ten cents and I couldn't collect ten cents.
 You could buy a loaf of bread for ten cents and an ice-cream for a nickel.
 I remember those days.
 We didn't have electricity.
-Samt thing with my wife in Anabola.
+Same thing with my wife in Anahola.
 They didn't get electricity until about 1957 or 1958.
-Then I lived im Moloaa.
+Then I lived in Moloaa.
 Our house is there.
-My wife got the property through ber dat and we didn't get electricity until 1952 over these. about 1957 of 1958.
-Then I lived in Motoda.
-Our induse is there.
-My write got the property through her dad and we didn't get electricity until 1982 over there.
+My wife got the property through her dad and we didn't get electricity until 1982 over there.
 Everything was kerosene.
-My wife was raised with kerosene lamps the same way ltural Impact Assessment for the Kaua'i Community College Redesignation of Urban District Project, wiliwili, Niumalu, and Ha'ikū Ahupua'a, Līhu'e District, Kaua'i Island.
+My wife was raised with kerosene lamps the same way